Control and removal of pests can be a costly and time-consuming task.

 One of the most common sights in and around Australian homes is the Daddy Long Legs spider.

-Aptly-named for their very distinct, thin, long legs, they are not threatening to humans, preferring to feast on insects and other small spiders.
+Aptly-named for their very distinct, thin, long legs, they are not threatening to humans, preferring to feast on insects and other small spiders and pests.

 The best way to keep these spiders at bay is by keeping webs around your home under control, remember too that spiders do an excellent service and help keep other insects at bay.